natepisarski/Cookbook-hs/README.md

 Introduction
 --------------
 Cookbook is a general-purpose Haskell library.
-It is in a way like boost, but without all the things that makes boost bad.
+It is in a way like boost, but without all the things that makes boost bad (of which there are plenty).

 The library builds upon itself to create a complex, but independant cluster of low-dependency code with widely applicable reuse possibilities.
 To develop Cookbook, I add functions to it whenever I need them in another unrelated project.
 Because of this, Cookbook slowly grows to an all-encompassing behemoth.